raquo/scalajs.g8/README.md

 This project uses Scala 3, but changing to Scala 2 is only a few lines of code, e.g. if needed to investigate a bug.

+## Known issues

+- Giter8 prints out "Skipping ignored file" warnings if you answer "no" to Laminar or CSS [giter8#932](https://github.com/foundweekends/giter8/issues/932)
+- Giter8 prints out SLF4J warnings [giter8#931](https://github.com/foundweekends/giter8/issues/931)

+These are harmless, the output is good.
+If the issues are marked as fixed but your Giter8 still prints those warnings, try updating sbt.

 ## TODO

 - Add more optional features